-This chapter explains how to shoot different scenes, as well as how to use other common functions, such as the flash and the self-timer.
+This chapter explains how to shoot different scenes using the mode dial, as well as how to use other common functions, such as the flash and the self-timer.

 - When you select a mode in SCN mode that matches the scene you want to take, the camera will automatically make any necessary settings.
-Afterwards, you only need to press the shutter button to take the best shots for the scene. - This chapter assumes the mode switch is set to SCN, or that ATT mode is set in (p.
-40). - "SCN Shooting Various Scenes" (pp. 54 56) and "♥ Zooming In on Close Subjects (Digital Macro)" (p.
+Afterwards, you only need to press the shutter button to take the best shots for the scene. - This chapter assumes that the mode dial is set to SCN or that (AUTO) mode is set. - "SCN Shooting Various Scenes" (pp. 54 56) and "♥ Zooming In on Close Subjects (Digital Macro)" (p.
 64) can only be used in SCN mode.